What The Asbestos Industry Knew

 - 1965 — The risk of mesothelioma is associated with exposure to chrysotile, amosite and crocidolite asbestos.
 Also, the risk of mesothelioma from “take home” or secondary exposure is recognized.

 - 1966 — The U.S. government sponsors a two-day seminar outlining the need for increased protection for individuals exposed to asbestos.
 The seminar proceedings stated: “It has been known since the early 1900s that excessive exposure to asbestos gives rise to the disabling pulmonary disease ‘asbestosis.’
 More recently, evidence has been developed that the incidence of respiratory tract and other malignancies in asbestos workers is excessive.”

 - 1976 — The National Institute for Occupational Safety and Health (NIOSH) recommends that the Occupational Safety and Health Administration (OSHA) revise its standards and states that only a ban on asbestos can assure full protection against its carcinogenic effects.

 - 1994 — OSHA sets a new permissible exposure level for asbestos at 0.1 fibers/cc.

 Even If They Didn’t Know, They Could Still Be Held Liable

 Depending on the circumstances, an asbestos manufacturer or distributor could be sued under the theory of either negligence or strict liability.
 Under strict liability, it is irrelevant whether the company knew of the potential dangers.
 As long as it produced a defective product that caused harm, it can be held liable for damages.

-Contact Savinis, Kane, & Gallucci ∙ Free Initial Consultation
+Contact Savinis, Kane, & Gallucci ∙ Free Consultation

 Call 412-567-4931 or complete our contact form to schedule a free initial consultation with our law firm.
 Our Pennsylvania asbestosis and lung cancer lawyers accept all cases on a contingency fee basis.